What is aloo gobi?

 2. Cook the potatoes first and add the cauliflower later

-It takes a longer time for the potatoes to cook through than the cauliflower.
+It takes longer for the potatoes to cook through than the cauliflower.
 The cauliflower becomes soggy by the time the potatoes are soft if you start cooking them together.
 We want the cauliflower to be slightly crunchy, not soggy.

-If you want to deep fry or shallow fry the potatoes and cauliflowers, it is best to cook the potato for a few minutes before adding the cauliflower.
+It is best to cook the potato for a few minutes before adding the cauliflower.
 By doing so, both vegetables will be cooked to the right doneness and at the same time.

 3. Prepare the ginger-garlic-chili paste